mimic-sussex/sema/static/docs/javascript-editor-utils.md

 ```

-# data storage and loading
+# Data storage and loading

 ```
 sema.saveF32Array(filename,data); // save to local storage in the browser